 Treatment for Leg Ulcers in Houston, TX

 Chronic vein problems can lead to non-healing ulcers or open sores in the lower legs.
-These venous ulcers usually develop around the ankle and can vary in size from very small to several inches in diameter.
-While usually not very painful, venous ulcers can occasionally be quite painful or become infected.
+These venous ulcers usually develop around your ankle and can vary in size from very small to several inches in diameter.
+While usually not very painful, venous ulcers can hurt quite a lot.
+They may also get infected.

 Chronic vein disease causes a progressive inflammatory reaction that damages the capillaries and lymphatic ducts.
-Damage of these vital structures leads to swelling caused by fluid leaking out into the tissues of the lower legs.
-The pigment hemoglobin inside of red blood cells is deposited in the skin and tissues of the lower leg.
-This iron-based
+Damage of these vital structures leads to swelling caused by fluid leaking out into your lower leg tissues.
+The pigment hemoglobin inside of your red blood cells get deposited in the skin and tissues of the lower leg.
+This iron-based deposit can cause damage to your tissue, leading to ulcers.

 Symptoms of Leg Ulcers